 We offer a wide range of apprenticeships to train and develop the future work force.
 Plus, we actively encourage youths to take part in our work placement schemes to give them a taste of the type of careers they could have once they leave school or college.

 Case study: Local recruitment drive

-Ryan joined JCML following a local recruitment drive we had within East Manchester to try and encourage out of work youths from the locality to back into work.
+Ryan joined JCL following a local recruitment drive we had within East Manchester to try and encourage out of work youths from the locality to back into work.
 Ryan was successful at interview and was keen to learn joinery.
 We enrolled him with a local training provider and supported him through his NVQ level 2.
 Ryan was employed for the duration of the project.

 Case Study: Local recruitment drive

 Lee joined Jamieson Contracting following a local recruitment drive which we undertook as a result of being awarded a joint partnership venture with EHPL to install kitchens and bathrooms.
 Lee was taken on by Jamieson Contracting to aid in the refurbishment of the scheme but was soon identified for further training.
 After expressing an interest in plastering Lee went on to complete his NVQ Level 3.
 Lee lives in one the properties owned by EHPL and was able to help us with local knowledge of the area and has a great rapport with tenants.
 Lee has now set up on his own and we now employ him on a sub-contract basis on projects.
 His brother Anthony has since joined the company and has been with Jamieson Contracting for over 2 years and is following in his footsteps!

 Many of the people we employ will be neighbours and friends of the customer’s tenants and can alleviate any fears they may have about the works.